Sleepypiggi/Work_Notes/docs/1_PRODUCTS/1_WHOLE_LIFE.md

 -->

 Note that the **surrender benefit must be smaller than the death benefit**, otherwise there would be no reason for the insured to keep the policy as they would earn more by surrendering it.

+Whole life insurance can provide a foundation to allow the household to spend more and still be able to provide a bequest, or to increase spending even further by using the cash value as a volatility buffer for the investment portfolio

+### **Whole Life**

+Whole Life policies offers permanent coverage for the **entire lifetime** of the insured.

+!!!
+Note

+	Technically speaking, there is an **upper limit** to the coverage, known as the **Maturity Age**:

+	* It is the age whereby the insurer **assumes all individuals will die** (EG. Age 120)
+	* If the insured survives till this age, then the policy will **mature** and benefit will be paid out to the insured
+	* This is because the product was priced based on the expectation that a payout would be made by this age.
+Thus, it is only fair that the insurer actually makes the payout

+Since **death is inevitable**, the insurer will **surely make a payout** on the policy.
+Thus, it is suited for individuals who **want to leave a bequest** for their beneficiaries.

+!!!
+Info

+	Since the death payment is **guaranteed**, the face amount is referred to as the **Sum Assured**.
+This is why this type of policy is also known as a **Life Assurance**.

+The defining feature of a whole life policy is that it accumulates capital within the policy (similar to a savings account), known as the **Cash Value** of the policy.
+It can be accessed partially or in full via withdrawals, loans or a full surrender of the policy.

+The intended purpose of cash values was to create a **comprehensive financial product** with both an **insurance and savings component**, reducing the need to get each individually.
+It also offered a **structured approach** to saving as premiums must be paid routinely, **forcing** the insured to save.

+Buy term invest the rest
+The key idea is that you do not need to have coverage for your entire life – At some point, your dependents will grow up and become financially independent.
+They do not need the extra windfall from life insurance

+Another reason is that the payoffs from Par Products or ILPs are generally poor – if you invested the additional money you paid for those products vs Term Insurance in a market index fund, you would get much better results

+A decent amount of the premiums in the first few years goes towards commission for the intermediaries – which means that the compounding effect kicks in much later

+However, for people who can’t be bothered to learn simple investing or do not have the discipline to invest, insurance investments may not be a bad choice

+Although our dependents may become financially independent, most would like to leave a something behind for their children once they are gone, thus they would like to be covered till the very end

+Another key reason is that the policyholder only needs to go through Medical Underwriting ONCE.
+If your health worsens later on in life, it will not negatively affect premiums, and everything will still be covered.
+Thus, it is good to buy whole life insurance while you are young & healthy
+This is in contrast to a case whereby you purchase cheap term insurance for X years, but after X years your health deteriorates, and you would like to renew but it suddenly becomes very expensive
+Flexibility comes at a cost